 7.4.1 Conditioning

-Before testing, condition the specimens for 24 hours in a standard atmosphere of 65 ± 2 percent relative humidity and 27 ± 2 °C temperature (see IS 6359).
+Before testing, condition the specimens for 24 h in a standard atmosphere of 65 percent ± 2 percent relative humidity and 27 °C ± 2 °C temperature (see IS 6359).
 If the test is not carried out immediately after conditioning, place the specimens in a tightly closed container until the commencement of the test.
 Each specimen shall be tested within two minutes of removing it from either the conditioning atmosphere or the container.

 7.4.2 Testing Atmosphere

-Carry out the test in a substantially draught-free room or enclosure in an atmosphere of relative humidity between 20 to 80 percent and temperature between 20 to 35 °C.
+Carry out the test in a substantially draught-free room or enclosure in an atmosphere of relative humidity between 20 percent to 80 percent and temperature between 20 °C to 35 °C.

 8 PROCEDURE